 Improvisation in both classical and jazz styles plays an important role in Andreas Böhlen’s performing career.
 Andreas performs extensively throughout the world, both with his own ensembles and bands and as a sideman.

-With tours including Germany, The Netherlands, Poland, Austria, Switzerland, Italy France, Spain, USA, Japan and Australia.
-Radio and TV productions are available from the NDR, Deutschlandfunk, NHK (Japan) und ABC (Australia).
+With tours including Germany, The Netherlands, Poland, Austria, Switzerland, Italy, France, Spain, USA, Japan and Australia.
+Radio and TV productions are available from the NDR, Deutschlandfunk, ORF (Austria), NHK (Japan) and ABC (Australia).

 Andreas has been awarded numerous international prizes and has collaborated with different radio and television stations in Germany, Holland, Japan, Australia and the USA.
 He has been awarded prizes at 3rd International Recorder Days Engelskirchen, Vriendenkrans Concours (Amsterdam) and Van Wassenaer Concours.

 Andreas was born in 1983 and grew up in Northern Germany, where he had his first recorder lessons with Adele Weikelt at the local music school in Norden.
-Several years later he studied with Ulrike Petritzki at the Academy of Early Music in the High School of Arts Bremen.
+Several years later he studied with Ulrike Petritzki at the Academy of Early Music at the University of the Arts Bremen.

 Next to the recorder, Andreas also plays jazz-saxophone.
 Between 2003 and 2007 he studied jazz-saxophone at the Amsterdam Conservatory with Jasper Blom, Ferdinand Povel and Dick Oatts.
 He has been the lead-saxophone-player in the German big band Bujazzo.

-After studying musicology in Bologna, Italy between 2007 and 2008, Andreas moved to Basel, Switzerland, where he completed a Masters degree in historical improvisation at the Schola Cantorum with distinction.
+After studying musicology in Bologna, Italy between 2007 and 2008, Andreas moved to Basel, Switzerland, where he completed a Masters degree in historical improvisation under Rudolf Lutz at the Schola Cantorum with distinction.

 In 2011 he finished a Masters in jazz-saxophone under Domenic Landolf at the Musikakademie Basel, Switzerland.